rjornelas/Math-Quiz-App/README.md

-# QR-Code-Scanner-Java
+# Math-Quiz-app-Kotlin
-A simple  QR Code Scanner app with Java
+A simple Math Quiz app with Java